November 26

 • Quality assurance and correction steps are defined.

-For customers, this means that they can Utilise the cost and speed advantages of MT, without sacrificing tested quality.
-This is a strong argument for the translation service provider:
+For clients, this means they can leverage the cost and speed advantages of MT without compromising on verified quality.
+For the translation service provider, this creates a strong argument:

 "We use AI efficiently – but according to clear, certified quality standards."